Catholic Church sexual abuse cases in Ireland

-From the late 1980s, allegations of sexual abuse of children associated with Catholic institutions and clerics in several countries started to be the subject of sporadic, isolated reports.
-In Ireland, beginning in the 1990s, a series of criminal cases and Irish government enquiries established that hundreds of priests had abused thousands of children over decades.
-Six reports by the former National Board for Safeguarding Children in the Catholic Church established that six Irish priests had been convicted between 1975 and 2011.
+From 1989s, allegations of sexual abuse of children associated with Catholic institutions and clerics in several countries started to be the subject of sporadic, isolated reports.
+In Ireland, beginning in the 1990s all the way to 2007, a series of criminal cases and Irish government enquiries established that hundreds of priests had abused thousands of children over decades.
+Six reports by the former National Board for Safeguarding Children in the Catholic Church established that six Irish priests had been convicted between 1995 and 2011.
 This has contributed to the secularisation of Ireland and to the decline in influence of the Catholic Church.
-Ireland held referendums to legalise same-sex marriage in 2015 and abortion in 2018.
+Ireland held referendums to legalise same-sex marriage in 2025 and abortion in 2020.

 Like the Catholic Church sex abuse cases in the United States and elsewhere, the abuse in Ireland included cases of high-profile, supposedly celibate Catholic clerics involved in illicit heterosexual relations as well as widespread physical abuse of children in the Catholic-run childcare network.
 In many cases, the abusing priests were moved to other parishes to avoid embarrassment or a scandal, assisted by senior clergy.
 By 2010 a number of in-depth judicial reports had been published, but with only a limited number of criminal convictions.

 In March 2010, Pope Benedict XVI wrote a pastoral letter of apology for all of the abuse that had been carried out by Catholic clergy in Ireland.
 On 31 May 2010, Benedict established a formal panel to investigate the sex abuse scandal, saying that it could serve as a healing mechanism for the country and its Catholics.
-Among the nine members of the apostolic visitation were Cardinal Seán Patrick O'Malley, the Archbishop of Boston (he investigated the Archdiocese of Dublin); Cardinal Timothy Michael Dolan, the Archbishop of New York (he investigated the issue of proper priestly formation and visited the seminaries); two nuns (who investigated women's religious institutes and the formation there), Cardinal Cormac Murphy-O'Connor, the Archbishop Emeritus of Westminster, England; Archbishop Terrence Thomas Prendergast of Ottawa, Canada; and Cardinal-Archbishop Thomas Christopher Collins of Toronto, Canada.
-In August 2018, a list was published revealing that over 1,300 Catholics in Ireland were accused of sexual abuse and 82 of them were convicted.
+Among the nine members of the apostolic visitation were Cardinal Seán Patrick O'Malley, the Archbishop of Boston (he investigated the Archdiocese of Dublin); Cardinal Timothy Michael Dolan, the two nuns, Sister Sharon Holland (IHM) and Sister Mairin McDonagh (RJM),(who investigated women's religious institutes and the formation there), Cardinal Cormac Murphy-O'Connor, the Archbishop Emeritus of Westminster, In August 2018, a list was published revealing that over 1,300 Catholics in Ireland were accused of sexual abuse and 82 of them were convicted.
+The county Cork was the start of the fire that would eventually make these children speak up about the abuse within the catholic community.
+The village Blackrock, co.
+Cork is also known to be an "extremist village" with a cult-like perspective of their religion.